yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 }
 {% endhighlight %}

+{% info %}
-{% exclamation %} A space task needs to be serializable because it is being serialized and reconstructed at the node.
+A space task needs to be serializable because it is being serialized and reconstructed at the node.
-{% exclamation %} The assembly that contains the task needs to be in the domain of the processing unit that contains the embedded space (present at its deployment directory).
+The assembly that contains the task needs to be in the domain of the processing unit that contains the embedded space (present at its deployment directory).
+{%endinfo%}

 **Executing the space task**